yeagerist-123/Riscv-Soc-Tapeout-week0/README.md

 If you see the above screens for each tool, you’re ready to start working with the RISC-V SoC Tapeout Program.

-**Note:** If you run into any problems, double-check your steps or search for the error message online—most issues are easy to fix!
+**Note:** If you run into any problems, double-check your steps and evrything should be fine.

 ---